 Glyn has for several years been significantly involved in matters of firearms licensing and certification for a number of local police forces.
 His cases have included review of the use of firearms in hunting and the use of so called humane despatch weapons.
 He has also been instructed to argue several matters relating to firearms legislation before the higher Courts.

-Glyn was appointed Deputy Chancellor (Judge of the Consistory Court dealing with Ecclesiastical and Canon Law) of Coventry Diocese in 2010 and was appointed Deputy Chancellor of Leeds (West Yorkshire and the Dales) in 2016.
+Glyn was appointed Chancellor of the Diocese of Coventry in January 2021 (the Chancellor is presiding Judge of the Consistory Court dealing with Ecclesiastical and Canon Law).
+He had previously been Deputy Chancellor of Coventry since 2010 and has been Deputy Chancellor of Leeds since 2016.

 Glyn is a Level 4 prosecutor on the Crown Prosecution Service panel of advocates and is on the Rape and Serious Sexual Offences panel.